 When you’re buying a tool belt though you do need to consider if it’s going to be restrictive when you’re bending down or kneeling, and stiff pouches like these tend to get in the way while kneeling down.

 So for me, I’d avoid this kind of belt, but there are plenty of gardeners I know who swear by them because they hate the way tool aprons flop around and get in the way.
 It’s really down to personal taste.

-Gardening pants are a good investment.
+Gardening pants are a good investment, as are chainsaw chaps when using a chainsaw.
 You might be ok with a decent pair of jeans for light work, but any gardener who’s been at it for a while will tell you how bad their knees are.

 Proper gardening pants with inbuilt knee pads, and decent pockets will save you so much up and down, and stop you crouching for hours at a time over delicate garden tasks.